badd-labs/badd-labs/labs/B2/README.md

 }
 ```

-- Workflow to execuse your code:
+- Workflow to execute your code:
     - Write and compile an `AMM` smart contract.
     - Deploy `MyToken` smart contract twice, respectively to two contract addresses, say `_tokenX` and `_tokenY`.
     - Deploy `AMM` smart contract with `_tokenX` and `_tokenY`.